 5. Kiwengwa Beach

-A few of the fanciest hotels on the island have claimed spots near Kiwengwa, where simple stretches of sand seem to go on forever.
+The Northeastern coast also has some of the best Zanzibar beaches.
+A few of the island's fanciest hotels have claimed spots near Kiwengwa, where simple stretches of sand seem to go on forever.
+Kiwengwa is a fantastic beach if you want to splurge a little and enjoy the exclusive peace of Zanzibar.

 Where to Stay in Zanzibar: Kiwenga

+The entire island of Zanzibar is filled with natural beauty everywhere you look.
 No matter which beach you choose, you can be assured you'll be surrounded by that laid-back island attitude that is the spirit of Zanzibar.

 Kilimanjaro - Marangu Route & Zanzibar Adventure is an 11-day tour that includes climbing Mount Kilimanjaro, the highest peak on the African continent, followed by a relaxing stay on the beaches of Zanzibar.